tania-andersen/extract2csv/README.md

 ```
 will extract the text where the asterisk * is into a csv-file named out.csv.

-The file name is in column one and the extracted text in the following columns, when out.csv is viewed in a spreadsheet application such as Excel or Libreoffice:
+The file name is in column one and the extracted text in the following columns, when out.csv is viewed in a spreadsheet application:

 |   |   |   |   |
 |---|---|---|---|